lucassklp/library-management/README.md

 docker-compose up -d
 ```

+Finally you can access `http://localhost:8080` to access the page

 ### Running locally

 To run locally, you will need to have a running instance of MySQL.